 Is your fine hair feeling lifeless?
 We’ve already discussed the secret reason your thin hair isn’t holding curl, but there’s another volume-threatening culprit that may have happened a long, long time ago: your haircut.
 You see, naturally thin hair needs to be snipped and shaped to encourage bouncier, more Gisele-like volume.
 Without the right technique, no amount of styling, curling, or pulling will give it the fuller look you want.

 To make things easier, we’ve put together a little guide on the four best haircuts that magically add volume to thin hair.
-So when you go in for your next hair appointment, you can present one of these hairstyles for thin hair and say buh-bye to lifeless locks and hello to major volume.
+So when you go in for your next hair appointment, you can present one of these hairstyles for thin hair and say buh-bye to lifeless locks but hello to major volume.
 Please note: some of the women featured may already have thick hair, but it's their styles that will help thin-haired individuals feign volume.
 These cuts and stylings guarantee your thin hair looks thick and full—and no one will be the wiser.
-Trust us, your hair will thank you.
-Keep scrolling for four volume-boosting hairstyles for thin hair.
+Trust us: Your hair will thank you.
+Keep scrolling for the four best haircuts for thin hair.